Ponderosa High School (Colorado): History

-Construction for Ponderosa High School began in December of 1980 and the school first opened its doors on January 26, 1983.
-Originally scheduled to open in the fall of 1982 to start the 1982–83' school year, the opening date was postponed due to construction issues.
+Construction for Ponderosa High School began in December 1980 and the school first opened its doors on January 26, 1983.
+Originally scheduled to open in the fall of 1982 to start the 1982–83 school year, the opening date was postponed due to construction issues.
 It was then delayed again due to a leaky gym roof that pushed the opening date back close to the end of the month.
-The school first began with only grades 10, 11, and 12, with approximately 1000 to 1200 students a year.
+The school first began with only grades 10, 11, and 12, with approximately 1,000 to 1,200 students a year.
 The first Cardinal and Gold class to graduate was in 1984, thus completing the first whole school year for Pondo.
-The student capacity then expanded up to 1500 students by 1992, adding a 9th grade class.
+The student capacity then expanded up to 1,500 students by 1992, adding a 9th grade class.
 Around the same time, 23 additional classrooms were added.
-In 1994, 13 more classrooms were added with additional trailer classrooms outside due to the population growth throughout Douglas County as well as the completion of expanding the commons, bumping the student capacity to approximately 1900 and later to 2100 by 1996.
-By 1997, enrollment decreased for the first time ever due to the opening of Chaparral High School, falling to 1800.
-It then grew back up to 2000 by 2007 but decreased again to 1375 in 2008 when Legend High School opened.
+In 1994, 13 more classrooms were added with additional trailer classrooms outside due to the population growth throughout Douglas County as well as the completion of expanding the commons, bumping the student capacity to approximately 1,900 and later to 2,100 by 1996.
+By 1997, enrollment decreased for the first time ever due to the opening of Chaparral High School, falling to 1,800.
+It then grew back up to 2,000 by 2007 but decreased again to 1,375 in 2008 when Legend High School opened.